hart-lab/bagel/README.md

 BAGEL2 software

-The Bayesian Analysis of Gene Essentiality 2 (BAGEL2) is a robust algorithm for accurate measurement of essentiality of genes from single hairpin RNA and CRISPR-cas9 genome wide genetic screens.
+The Bayesian Analysis of Gene Essentiality 2 (BAGEL2) is a robust gene essentiality identifier from CRISPR-cas9 genome wide pooled library screen data.

 ## Download BAGEL2